antht9/M1AA3-1ZB3-W2020/README.md

 ## Announcements

+- (03/12/2020) If notes aren't displaying in the browser, please download the .pdf file.
+Some files become larger when scanned with a higher resolution and with multiple pages.
 - (03/12/2020) Test #2 review notes posted.
 - (02/19/2020) Study tips: http://pi.math.cornell.edu/~zakh/homeworkguide.pdf (by Professor Inna Zakharevich (Cornell))
 - (02/08/2020) Tutorial 4 notes posted.
 Tutorial 3 re-posted with minor revisions.